-The Alerting Manager (Safeguarding Adults Lead) will ensure that all parents/ carers have access to the policy and procedures and an understanding that BeyondAutism has a duty to inform the Adult Social Care Department or the Police, if there are concerns about abuse.
+The Designated Adult Safeguarding Lead will ensure that all parents/ carers have access to the policy and procedures and an understanding that BeyondAutism has a duty to inform the Adult Social Care Department or the Police, if there are concerns about abuse.

-BeyondAutism will ensure that all staff and volunteers have access to all policies and procedures relating to safeguarding and will have access to refresher training every two years.
+BeyondAutism will ensure that all staff and volunteers have access to all policies and procedures relating to safeguarding and will have access to refresher training annually.
 All staff and volunteers must have effective training on the recognition of abuse and neglect and how to respond to such concerns.

 All new staff will, as part of their induction, be asked to read, and then discuss in supervision, their understanding of the procedures.
-All new staff/volunteers in the services will have a briefing on the procedures and the role of the Alerting Manager (Safeguarding adults lead); all new staff in BeyondAutism who are not part of the services' teams will have a similar briefing from the Chief Executive.
+All new staff/volunteers in the services will have a briefing on the procedures and the role of the Designated Adult Safeguarding Lead; all new staff in BeyondAutism who are not part of the services' teams will have a similar briefing from the Chief Executive.
 Senior managers will put in place a process for ensuring all temporary members of staff are briefed on the safeguarding procedures as they start in post.